-The police can collect evidence of nuisance, disorder and criminal offences made in and around the premises.
-While the council or RSL may be in a position to provide information regarding complaints received from residents and evidence from housing officers in the form of diary sheets and tenancy file history.
+The police will obtain Class A drugs intelligence including seizures, warrants history and arrests made in and around the premises.
+While the council or RSL may be in a position to provide information by way of complaints received from residents and occupants, independent witnesses, evidence of housing officers in the form of diary sheets and tenancy file history.